Friday, October 3, 2025

 The default World Language for many high school students is Spanish.
 If a high school offers another language — e.g., German, Latin, Russian, Greek, etc. — then a student has an opportunity to assemble a transcript which will stand out.

 Of the students who enroll in a foreign language program during their four years of high school, roughly 70% take Spanish.
-Admissions officers who skim through hundreds and even thousands of transcripts, a language like German or Latin will catch the eye.
+Admissions officers who skim through hundreds and even thousands of transcripts.
+A language like German or Latin will catch the eye.

 Many schools recommend that you actually commit to the component for all four years of high school.